dtamayo/spock/README.rst

 Quickstart
 ==========

-Let's predict the probaility that a given 3-planet system is stable:
+Let's predict the probability that a given 3-planet system is stable:

 .. code:: python